stefonarch/lxqt-wlogout/README.md

     "keybind" : "character to be bound"
 }
 ```
+By default after terminating LXQt-session it sends SIGTERM to `$wayland_compositor`.

 Check the default [layout file](layout) for examples and run `man 5 lxqt-wlogout` for documentation.
 ### Style
 lxqt-wlogout can be easily styled through the style.css file; If you would like to style a button use the label given to it in the layout file, and for other styling refer to the [GTK Manual](https://developer.gnome.org/gtk3/stable/chap-css-properties.html) which shows all the allowed css.